-- (a) Questions must be limited to 50 words, not be broken down into multiple parts, and must be about matters within the responsibility of the Full Council, the Committee, or the Executive as the case may be. - (b) The Monitoring Officer in consultation with the Head of Paid Service may reject any Question if the Monitoring Officer considers that it: - (i) is defamatory, frivolous or offensive; - (ii) is substantially the same, or is about a subject which is substantially the same, as a question that has been asked/ received at a meeting of the Council, the Committee, or the Executive in the past six months; - (iii) has already been answered or dealt with through other mechanisms or procedures such as the Council's complaints procedure or the Local Government and Social Care Ombudsman; - (iv) requires the disclosure of confidential or exempt information; - (v) is about matters that the Council does not have any powers or statutory duties; - (vi) is about any standards, planning, or licensing matter, or similar such matters; - (vii) is about any on-going investigation; and/or - (viii) is otherwise inappropriate for such a Question to be asked.
+- (a) Questions must be limited to 50 words, not be broken down into multiple parts, and must be about matters within the responsibility of the Full Council, or the Committee, as the case may be. - (b) The Monitoring Officer in consultation with the Head of Paid Service may reject any Question if the Monitoring Officer considers that it: - (i) is defamatory, frivolous or offensive; - (ii) is substantially the same, or is about a subject which is substantially the same, as a question that has been asked/ received at a meeting of the Council, or the Committee, in the past six months; - (iii) has already been answered or dealt with through other mechanisms or procedures such as the Council's complaints procedure or the Local Government and Social Care Ombudsman; - (iv) requires the disclosure of confidential or exempt information; - (v) is about matters that the Council does not have any powers or statutory duties; - (vi) is about any standards, planning, or licensing matter, or similar such matters; - (vii) is about any on-going investigation; and/or - (viii) is otherwise inappropriate for such a Question to be asked.